-What Happens if Your DUI Leads to Someone’s Death?
+What Happens if Your Kansas City DUI Leads to Someone’s Death?

 If you are charged with a DUI in Kansas, it can be a confusing and difficult situation.
 If someone dies because of your reckless driving and actions, a bad situation is made worse.
 Not only are deep emotions involved, but the charges you face increase significantly with this serious incident.

 Along with the consequences imposed by the law, if you are responsible for someone’s death, you may experience an array of emotions from fear and guilt, to sadness and even anger.
-While this is true, it is crucial to take action, hire an attorney, and understand the potential consequences that you are facing.
+While this is true, it is crucial to take action, hire a Kansas City criminal defense attorney, and understand the potential consequences that you are facing.

 DUI Resulting in Death: What to Know

 In Kansas, there are three laws where a driver can be charged with and held responsible for another person’s death while operating a vehicle while under the influence of drugs or alcohol.

 This law applies strict liability to a DUI injury case.
 It could be the initial charge if injuries are so severe that someone is on life support or in critical care.
 If you are charged with this, the prosecution may not be required to prove what resulted in the bodily injuries.
 It could be enough to prove you were impaired and an accident resulting in serious bodily injuries took place.
 The conviction of aggravated battery while DUI is considered a Level 7 Person Felony.

 Vehicular homicide in Kansas is the killing of a person by a vehicle, motorboat, or airplane that causes an unreasonable risk of an injury to the person or the property of someone else.
 It constitutes a material deviation from what is considered the standard of care that a reasonable person would use when in a similar situation.